jdmaloney/versity_tools/README.md

 # Versity Tools

 ## ScoutFS Metadata Backup
-Script that dumps the FS metadata from Versity to be safely backed up external to the Versity installation to allow for a rebuild of the tape archive should the ScoutFS file system have a corruption issue.
+Script that runs a dump of the scoutfs file system metadata.
+This will allow for a restore of data from tape in the event that the file system has a catastrophic failure.
+Data that had been staged to tape will be able to be located with the data in this dump.

+This script dumps the metadata at a pre-defined location, logs its activty, and sends a summary of metrics about the dump to an InfluxDB server.
+It however is *NOT* run by telegraf; run this script via cron at an appropriate interval for your environment.